Upper, down, two-sided Lorenz attractor, collisions, merging and switching: The topological dynamics in the different regions of

-So consider a unstable segment $S\subset \Sigma$.
+As for Proposition~\ref{p.--}, it is enough to prove that the iterates of an unstable segment $S$ in $\Sigma$ cut all the stable leaves with a possible exception of a set with an empty interior.
+See Figure \ref{f-Up-Lorenz2-em-O++}.
+So consider an unstable segment $S\subset \Sigma$.
 Consider the set of lengths of the connected components of all positive iterates $P^n(S)$.
-If this set of lengths is not bounded, then some component cuts every stable leaf and we are done.
+If this set of lengths is not bounded, some component cuts every stable leaf, and we are done.
+Otherwise, given any $\delta>1$, up to replace $S$ by a segment in one of its iterates, one may assume that any connected component $S'$ in any iterate $P^n(S)$ has a length bounded by $\delta\ell(S)$.
+We now fix $\delta\in]1,\frac{\lambda}\varphi[$.